muxinc/elements/packages/mux-uploader/README.md

 # Introduction

-`<mux-uploader></mux-uploader>` is web component for uploading files to Mux.
+`<mux-uploader>` is web component for uploading files to Mux.

-`mux-uploader-drop` is an optional supporting web component for drop-in drag and drop and overlay.
-You can always configure your own drag and drop with `mux-uploader`.
+`<mux-uploader-drop>` is an optional supporting container-style web component for drag and drop.
+You can always configure your own drag and drop with `<mux-uploader>`.

 If you are looking for a direct upload interface and a progress bar, you're in the right place.